Name Clue Points Voters Anno Comments

 19 --- Predictable Canadian specialty – right takes power (7) 8 6 "Predictable"=ROUTINE (def.).
 "Canadian specialty"=POUTINE. "right"=R. "takes"=replaces (as in chess). "power"=P. (R replaces P in POUTINE.) - The chess metaphor for replacement is a bit of a stretch, but I’m giving this a point for CanCon

-20 --- Way to cover up naked kink act 8 5 Definition: Act Wordplay: ROUTE (Way) around (to cover up) kINk (naked kink) - Route and routine share same roots
+20 --- Way to cover up naked kink act 8 5 Definition: Act Wordplay: ROUTE (Way) around (to cover up) kINk (naked kink) - Act as a definition is a stretch.
+Just like note as definition for Mention last week.

 21 --- Basically regular, ordinary, usual, typical, invariable, normal, everyday (7) 7 6 Acrostic &lit; Basically = Acrostic Indicator; First letters of the fodder makes up ROUTINE ---